 How can I support my daughter?

-The best way to support students is to talk to them about their studies, what they are particularly enjoying and whether they would like further help.
-Do try to engage them in discussion by asking them their views on topical issues, and whether they would agree or disagree with the views of others.
-An important skill that we try to develop in Year 7 is the ability to justify their opinions, and understand others, so you could challenge them to provide further support for their view, or to look at a topic from an alternative perspective.
+- An important skill that we try to develop in Year 7 is students' ability to justify their opinions, and understand others, so you could challenge them to provide further support for their view, or to look at a topic from an alternative perspective.
 Discussing any ethical issues (for example, extremism or sexual discrimination) or philosophical issues (such as “why are we here?” or “what evidence is there for God’s existence?”) would be beneficial.
-Newspapers, television and radio are a great source of topical issues and there are often documentaries covering ethical or religious issues which are very accessible.

 What kind of independent work should my daughter be completing?